Network Geometry: Dynamic geometry of network processes

-In the same spirit, spreading processes on noisy geometric networks has been recently investigated to understand how contagion dynamics is driven by the underlying topology~\cite{taylor2015topological}.
-Noisy geometric networks provide a suitable framework to model systems characterized by both geometric -- i.e., large-world -- and non-geometric -- i.e., small-world -- connections among nodes.
+In the same spirit, spreading processes on noisy geometric networks~\cite{barthelemy2011spatial,bonamassa2019critical} have been recently investigated to understand how contagion dynamics is driven by the underlying topology~\cite{taylor2015topological}.
+Noisy geometric networks provide a suitable framework to model systems characterized by both short (i.e.,\ large-world) and long-range (i.e.,\ small-world) interactions among nodes.
 Contagion maps, whose manifold structure reflects the interplay between local and non-local structure with the epidemic spreading process, provide a suitable tool to recover the geometric features of a network's underlying manifold and describe wavefront propagation in the corresponding geometric space.
-This geometric framework allows to gain physical insights on contagions -- as well as on other complex dynamics on networked systems -- by exploiting computational topology and to identify low-dimensional structure in complex networks~\cite{taylor2015topological}.
+This geometric framework allows to gain physical insights on contagions by exploiting computational topology and to identify low-dimensional structure in complex networks~\cite{taylor2015topological}.\\

-\textbf{\em Geometry induced by random search.} More recently, random walk dynamics has been proposed to define \emph{diffusion distance} between pair of nodes.
+\textbf{\em Geometry induced by random search.} More recently, random walk dynamics has been proposed to define a \emph{diffusion distance} between pair of nodes.
 Let $\boldsymbol{\mathcal{L}}=\mathbf{I}-\mathbf{T}$ indicate the normalized Laplacian matrix, with $I_{ij}$ the Kronecker delta and $T_{ij}$ the probability for the random walker to move from node $i$ to node $j$.
 Let $\mathbf{e}_{i}\equiv(0,0,...,1,...,0)$ be the $i$--th canonical vector in the Euclidean space with dimension $N$, the size of the system.
 The evolution over time $\tau$ of the probability to find the walker in any node is described by a master equation~\cite{masuda2017random}, whose solution is given by $\mathbf{p}(\tau | i)=\mathbf{e}_{i}\exp{(-\tau \boldsymbol{\mathcal{L}})}$ when the initial condition is $\mathbf{p}(0)=\mathbf{e}_{i}$, i.e., the walk's origin is in node $i$ with probability 1.
-The hidden geometric space induced by Markov dynamics~\cite{de2017diffusion} is characterized by the diffusion distance between nodes $i$ and $j$, defined by
+The hidden geometric space induced by the random walker's Markov dynamics~\cite{dedomenico2017diffusion} is characterized by the diffusion distance between nodes $i$ and $j$, defined by